alansav/env-var/README.md

 `PORT=8000 node index.js`

-This sets an environment variable named PORT with the value of 8000.
-This will output PORT: 8000
+This sets an environment variable named PORT with the value of 8000 and this will output:
+`PORT: 8000`

-If you now stop the node server and then start using:
+If you execute index using node by using:

 `node index.js`

-This will use the default value of 3000 since no environment variable is set and will output PORT: 3000
+This will use the default value of 3000 since no environment variable is set and will output:
+`PORT: 3000`

-If the default value is logged then a warning is logged to the console:
+If the default value is logged then a warning will be logged to the console:

 Environment variable PORT not specified, using default value: 3000